adobe/aepsdk_flutter/plugins/flutter_aepconsent/README.md

 ```

 ## Usage
-### Assurance
+### Consent

-For more detailed information on the Assurance APIs, visit the documentation [here](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-experience-platform-assurance)
+For more detailed information on the Assurance APIs, visit the documentation [here](https://aep-sdks.gitbook.io/docs/foundation-extensions/consent-for-edge-network)

 ##### Registering the extension with AEPCore: